arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 [https://github.com/ElectronicElephant/Modern-Standby-Byby](https://github.com/ElectronicElephant/Modern-Standby-Byby)

 ## Step 5 Get the drivers
-Use device manager and google-fu to do this
+Use the previous backup, device manager and google-fu to do this.